With the imminent release of the industry’s most advanced and adaptive PIM, Agility v8, here’s a sneak peek on the Bulk Actions feature.

 Jon, tell us about the Bulk Action feature in Agility v8 and what problems it solves for our customer base?

-One major advantage of having a PIM solution is that it enables you to have full control over your product content and maintain it more efficiently.
+One major advantage of having a PIM software is that it enables you to have full control over your product content and maintain it more efficiently.
 A common scenario is the need to make changes to an attribute for a range of products at the same time based on a category or more complex criteria.
 Another scenario could be to move the products into a new marketing ‘event’, such as a website.

 As we’ve alluded to in our v8 countdown, we’ve radically changed the searching and browsing experience.
 As such, we’ve also taken the opportunity to review how these kinds of bulk changes can be made.